 WHO IS ELIGIBLE FOR COMPENSATION?

-Click here to download a word doc of the Customer Compensation Code.
-Alternatively, use the table below as a guide to claiming compensation.
+Check the Customer Compensation Code or use the table below as a guide to claiming compensation.

 |Can I claim compensation?||Compensation can be claimed by all holders of myki passes that are valid for 28 days or more|